Almond Flour Chocolate Chip Cookies

 • Chill the Dough (Optional): For even better texture and flavor, consider chilling the dough for at least 30 minutes before baking.
 This helps the cookies maintain their shape and enhances the flavors.

-• Avoid Overbaking: Bake the cookies until they are slightly golden around the edges but still soft in the center.
+• Avoid Overbaking: Bake the chocolate chip almond cookies until they are slightly golden around the edges but still soft in the center.
 The center may look underbaked, but the cookies will continue to cook on the baking tray as they cool.

 • Cool on the Baking Tray: Let the cookies cool on the baking tray for a few minutes before transferring them to a wire rack.
 This allows them to set and finish baking from the residual heat.